 5.6 Standardization on MPLS/MPLS-TP (T-MPLS)

-In order to use MPLS technology in operators' network, standardization for enhancing MPLS is conducted by ITU-T SG13 and SG15.
-In addition to “normal” MPLS, Transport MPLS (T-MPLS) has been studied actively.
+In order to use MPLS technology in operators' network, standardization for enhancing MPLS was conducted by ITU-T SG13 and SG15.
+In addition to “normal” MPLS, Transport MPLS (T-MPLS) was studied actively.
 In 2007-2008 timeframe, several meetings were held to discuss the working method on T-MPLS between ITU-T (in particular, SG13 and SG15) and IETF.
 In a SG15 plenary meeting in February 2008, it was decided to set up a Joint Work Team (JWT) to discuss this matter intensively.
 At the December 2008 plenary meeting SG 15 agreed to use the term MPLS-TP to refer to the extensions to MPLS technology being developed by the IETF to meet the requirements of the transport network.
 The meeting also agreed the plan to migrate the existing T-MPLS Recommendations to MPLS-TP provided in Migration of T-MPLS Recommendations to MPLS-TP.
 In October 2009, MPLS-TP steering committee has been established to provide MPLS-TP project management coordination between IETF and ITU-T. Figure 5-4 shows the structure of the relationship between IETF and ITU-T.

 Figure 5-4 Structure of the Joint Working Team (JWT) and related Sub-Groups